MicrosoftDocs/bot-docs/articles/bot-design-best-practices.md

 ### Emotion, variety and personality are vital

 Unless you want to deliberately project a robotic persona, make your Bot colorful and rich in expression.
-Try using different font styles, emoticons, or other media in your Bot's script.
+Try using different font styles, emoticons, or other media in your bot's script.
 Try to vary the responses when the same topic or question comes up multiple times in a conversation.
 Over time, based on the tone and character of your Bot, the user should build a personality for your Bot in their mind.

 ### Be judicious with data and message frequency